-Following PPE removal, personnel shall wash hands, face and forearms with absorbent wipes.
-If field activities proceed for a duration of 6 consecutive months or longer, shower facilities will be provided for worker use in accordance with OSHA 29 CFR
+Following PPE removal, personnel shall wash hands, face, and forearms with absorbent wipes.
+If field activities proceed for six consecutive months or longer, shower facilities will be provided for worker use in accordance with OSHA 29 CFR 1910.120(n).

-1910.120(n).